galaxyproject/training-material/topics/digital-humanities/tutorials/mfa_tutorial/tutorial.md

 This tutorial explains how to use the Montreal Forced Aligner (MFA) {% cite mcauliffe17_interspeech %} on the Galaxy platform.

-The aligner breaks down speech into its smallest possible sounds (phones) and aligns the indivdual sounds to their corresponding orthographic transcription.
+The aligner breaks down speech into its smallest possible sounds (phones) and aligns the individual sounds to their corresponding orthographic transcription.
 For example, the word 'fox' is broken down into four sounds: F AA K S or /f ɑː k s/ (depending on whether you use ARPAbet or IPA for the transcription).
 The phonetic transcription of each sound is given a precise time boundary to match it to the corresponding sound in the audio file.